Explore Collections Explore The Collections

 Curatorial note

-The original white marble statue from which this is a cast is thought to be a Roman copy (made in the second century during the Hadrianic period, c.120-140 AD) of a lost bronze original made between 350 and 325 BC by the Greek sculptor Leochares and depicts Apollo as a standing archer, just having fired an arrow.
-The statue was rediscovered during the Renaissance, probably in 1489 in the Anzio region of Italy and was in the private collection of Giuliano della Rovere before he became Pope Julius II, displayed in his garden.
+This figure is a plaster cast of the celebrated white marble statue known as the Apollo Belvedere in the Vatican Museum, which is thought to be a Roman copy (Hadrianic period, c.120-140 AD) of a lost bronze statue made between 350 and 325 BC by the Greek sculptor Leochares.
+It depicts Apollo as a standing archer who has just fired an arrow.
+The statue was rediscovered during the Renaissance, probably in 1489 in the Anzio region of Italy, and was in the private collection of Giuliano della Rovere before he became Pope Julius II, displayed in his garden.
 He moved it to the Vatican where today it is in the Gabinetto delle Maschere of the Pio-Clementine Museum.
-The statue was restored in the 1530s when the left hand, right forearm, and fig leaf were added at the request of Pope Paul IV.
+The statue was restored in the 1530s when the left hand, right forearm and fig leaf were added at the request of Pope Paul IV.
 Soane's cast records these additions in place.
-After World War II the Renaissance additions were removed from the original statue in the Vatican, with the exception of the fig leaf but this too has now been removed (late twentieth century).
+After World War II the Renaissance additions were removed from the original statue in the Vatican, with the exception of the fig leaf, but this too has now been removed (late twentieth century).

 The Apollo Belvedere was regarded from the mid-18th century as the greatest sculpture of antiquity and the epitome of male beauty.
-Its complex contrapposto stance showing the figure both frontally and in profile was particularly admired.
-It was praised by the celebrated German art historian Winckelmann in the mid-18th century for its 'noble simplicity and quiet grandeur' and also by Goethe, Schiller and Byron.
+Its complex contrapposto stance, showing the figure both frontally and in profile, was particularly admired.
+It was praised by the celebrated German art historian Winckelmann in the mid-18th century for its 'noble simplicity and quiet grandeur' and also by Goethe, Schiller and Lord Byron.

 Soane saw the statue on his Grand Tour in the late 1770s.
-After Napoleon seized it and brought it to Paris following his Italian campaign it was on display in the Louvre from 1798, where Soane saw it on his visit to Paris in 1814.
-In 1815 following the defeat of Napoleon the statue was repatriated to Italy.
+After Napoleon seized it and brought it to Paris following his Italian campaign it was placed on display in the Louvre from 1798, where Soane saw it again on his visit to Paris in 1814.
+In 1815, following the defeat of Napoleon, the statue was repatriated to Italy.

 This full-size cast is described in the earliest Museum inventories of 1837 as ‘A Cast from the Antique Statue of the Apollo Belvedere, brought into England by the Earl of Burlington and formerly in his Villa at Chiswick’.
-Richard Boyle, 3rd Earl of Burlington presumably had the cast made in c.1819 in Rome from the original in the Museo Pio-Clementino in the Vatican.
-The cast was later given to the architect John White (1747-1813) by the fifth Duke of Devonshire, for whom White added wings to Chiswick House in 1788.
+Richard Boyle, 3rd Earl of Burlington, presumably obtained the cast in c.1719 iwhen he was in Rome.
+The cast was later given to the architect John White (1747-1813) by the 5th Duke of Devonshire, for whom White added wings to Chiswick House in 1788.
 White subsequently presented it to Soane, as the latter records in the 1830 Description of his house (p.3): ...
 Cast of the Apollo Belvidere [sic], taken from the antique statue itself, brought to England by the late Earl of Burlington, by whom it was placed in his celebrated Villa at Chiswick.
 It was subsequently given to the late Mr. John White, who presented it to me.

 The Apollo was moved to Soane's house in Lincoln’s Inn Fields in 1811, probably from White’s house in Devonshire Place, St. Mary-le-bone, and the bill for this survives in the Soane Archive, showing that at least seven men were employed on the job and that £1.4s was paid to a Mr Mathews ‘for canisters’ – probably basket work protection – to help in the move.
 The total cost was £16.17s.6½d.
 Soane wrote in his 1835 edition of the Description that he had ‘set so much value on it as to take down a large portion of the external wall in order to admit it into its present position’ (e.g. that he made an opening in the back wall onto Whetstone Park, the mews behind the house, to bring it in).
 Soane also designed the current pedestal of wood and plaster, painted in imitation of a red marble and incorporating a small table in the back (Museum number XF179).
-Since 1889-90 there has been an arched opening behind Apollo (as in the image with this entry) but at the time of Soane's death this was a solid wall and Apollo stood against a backdrop of bookcases.
-The small table therefore could be pulled out to transform the small area behind him into a mini-library.
+At the time of Soane's death the Apollo stood in a bookcase-lined niche, meaning that this small table could be pulled out to transform the small area behind him into a mini-library.
+In 1889-90 the bookcases behind Apollo were removed and a large arch knocked through to what is now the Foyle Space.
+In 2016 that arch was filled in and Soane's original arrangement here recreated although what was a central pedestal bookcase is now a pair of doors (to the same scale and mirrrored as the bookcase was).

 As the figure is a plaster cast it is most unlikely to have stood outdoors at Chiswick House.
 Sadly it has not so far been possible to identify where it was displayed there.